MrAkblt/input-number/README.md

 # React Input Number
 The simplest numerical component for React.
-If you get bored numerical problem in html input, it is suits you perfectly.
+If you get bored numerical conversion and other problems in html input, it is suits you perfectly.

 ## Screenshots